srcfl/srcful-documentation/docs/whitepaper/12-team.md

 We're not tree-huggers, we're pragmatists.
 We see the numbers, we understand the tech, and we know that this is the smartest path forward.
 It's about creating abundance, driving innovation, and yes, saving the planet in the process.

 So, if you're ready to be part of the energy revolution, to own your power in more ways than one, you're in the right place.
-With Srcful, you're not just a consumer—you're a key player in the world's most exciting energy project.
+With Sourceful, you're not just a consumer—you're a key player in the world's most exciting energy project.

 Let's power up this future, together.